cloudnull/osa-multi-node-aio/README.rst

 and 1 load balancer all using a Hyper Converged environment.

-This script assumes that the environment is a using the following details:
+This script assumes that the environment is a using the following details

-  FLAVOR: onmetal-io1
+  * FLAVOR: onmetal-io1
-  IMAGE: OnMetal - Ubuntu 14.04 LTS (Trusty Tahr)
+  * IMAGE: OnMetal - Ubuntu 14.04 LTS (Trusty Tahr)

 Once deployed you can use virt-manager to manage the KVM instances on the host, similar to a drac or ilo.